+Landlords who rent out their accommodation must pay particular attention to the inventory of fixtures, a document to be attached to the lease contract and which aims to protect both parties.
 Are you about to sign a lease contract with your new tenant?
 The inventory of fixtures is an essential step to protect your property against possible disasters.
 It must comply with precise rules.

 What is the purpose of the inventory of fixtures?

 The inventory of fixtures is a document that describes the condition and operation of the equipment that the tenant has at his disposal under the rental contract.
 A first inventory of fixtures must be drawn up on entering the accommodation and a second one on leaving in order to note its evolution during the duration of the lease.
 In accordance with the Alur law of 1st June 2016, the inventory of fixtures is compulsory and must be attached to the lease contract in as many copies as there are parties.
+More specifically, this document enables the lessor to make a clear and precise comparison of the property between the time it is leased and the time it is returned.
+If any damage is noted on departure, the lessee may be required to repair the damage caused by paying restoration costs or losing his security deposit.

 How to carry out the inventory of fixtures

 Contrary to the rental contract, there is no official form to download to carry out the inventory of fixtures.
 The presentation is therefore free, as long as it is similar on entry and exit.
 The Alur law lists the mandatory mentions that these documents must contain.
 It must nevertheless be kept in mind that the more precise the inventory of fixtures is, the more the landlord will be able to assert his rights in the event of a subsequent dispute with the tenant.
 Many investors therefore entrust this task to a professional, such as a real estate agent.
 Websites such as Jelouebien, for example, also offer inventory of fixtures models.
+In order to establish the inventory of fixtures, it is necessary to inspect the various rooms of the dwelling.
+Here are a few tips to make sure you don't forget anything when the time comes:

 • Inspect each room from floor to ceiling;